On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Related Work

-An alternative to the more resource-intensive Quantization-Aware Training (QAT) method is Post-Training Quantization (PTQ).
-PTQ involves the quantization of weights and activations along with adjustments to these quantized values, all without the need for fine-tuning (i.e., in a black box manner)~\cite{banner2019post,cai2020zeroq,choukroun2019low,fang2020post,garg2021confounding,he2018learning,lee2018quantization,meller2019same,nagel2019data,shomron2021post,garg2022dynamic,hubara2020improving,zhao2019improving,li2021brecq}.
+An alternative to the more resource-intensive QAT method is PTQ.
+PTQ involves reducing the weights and activations of a pre-trained model to lower integer bits, all without the need for fine-tuning (i.e., in a black-box manner)~\cite{banner2019post,cai2020zeroq,choukroun2019low,fang2020post,garg2021confounding,he2018learning,lee2018quantization,meller2019same,nagel2019data,shomron2021post,garg2022dynamic,hubara2020improving,zhao2019improving,li2021brecq}.
+This can be done using techniques such as static or dynamic PTQ.
+In dynamic PTQ, the Quantization parameters are dynamically calculated for the weights and activations of a model during runtime and are specific for each inference, while for static Quantization, the Quantization parameters are pre-calculated using a calibration data set and remain static during each inference.
 The advantage of PTQ lies in its low and often negligible overhead.
 Unlike QAT, which relies on a substantial amount of labeled training data for retraining, PTQ is advantageous in scenarios where data is limited or unlabeled.
-Moreover, we observed that 16 studies considered the black box quantization (Post-Training Quantization) and only 5 studies focused on white box quantization (Quantization-aware training) as shown in Table~\ref{relatedwork}.
-This suggests that black box quantization is more common and is therefore considered for evaluation in our study.
-We keep the pipeline more straightforward by performing Static PTQ quantization, which just requires representative data (i.e., validation set in our study) to compute statistics such as mean and standard deviation of weights and activations.
+Moreover, we observed that 16 studies considered the black-box Quantization (PTQ) and only 5 studies focused on white-box Quantization (QAT) as shown in Table~\ref{relatedwork}.
+This suggests that black-box Quantization is more common and is therefore considered for evaluation in our study.
+We keep the pipeline more straightforward by performing Static PTQ Quantization, which just requires representative data (i.e., validation set in our study) to compute statistics such as mean and standard deviation of weights and activations.